Recoskie/JDasm/docs/Basics.md

 <br />

 This is called a hex editor.
-It lets you read what the raw binary data is in files or the entire disk and allows you to even change its binary data.
+It lets you read the raw binary data in files or the entire disk as it is and allows you to even change its binary data.

 <br />

-However, to use it properly, you need to understand how the information is displayed.
+To use a hex editor properly, you need to understand how the information is displayed and what system memory is made out of.

 <br />